Juniper/ansible-junos-stdlib/ansible_collections/juniper/device/README.md

 retrieving information, and resetting, rebooting, or shutting down managed devices.
 Please refer to the [INSTALLATION](#installation) section for instructions on installing this collection.

-ince Ansible version >= 2.1, Ansible also natively includes [core modules for Junos](https://docs.ansible.com/ansible/latest/collections/junipernetworks/junos/index.html#plugins-in-junipernetworks-junos).
+Since Ansible version >= 2.1, Ansible also natively includes [core modules for Junos](https://docs.ansible.com/ansible/latest/collections/junipernetworks/junos/index.html#plugins-in-junipernetworks-junos).
 The Junos modules included in Ansible core have names which begin with the prefix `junos_`.
 The Junos modules included in this `Juniper.device` collection have names starting with module types.
 These two sets of Junos modules can coexist on the same